The Rich History of Allen Metropolitan C.M.E. Church

 We thank and praise God for Pastor Bryant who has exhibited great faith, trust, and commitment to the power of prayer during the COVID-19 (coronavirus) pandemic; and demonstrated an unwavering resolve to serve in the midst of tumultuous times.
 While the coronavirus outbreak caused many churches to close their doors, Pastor Bryant remained steadfast in keeping “God’s House” open.
 By creatively adapting to and aligning with state and local safety guidelines, Allen stood and continues to stand as a beacon of hope providing essential-need based ministry.
 Worship services were never disrupted, ensuring the souls of the people were continually fed; and holds true today!

 In 2022, Allen Metropolitan C.M.E.
-Church will celebrate its Fiftieth (50th) Year Church Anniversary, “The Year of Jubilee!”
-Forging ahead, the Church will continue to worship and pray according to 2 Chronicles 7:14; “believing God to supply all our needs as we labor to advance His Kingdom on earth!”
+Church celebrated its Fiftieth (50th) Year Church Anniversary, “The Year of Jubilee!”
+Forging ahead, the Church continues to worship and pray according to 2 Chronicles 7:14; “believing God to supply all our needs as we labor to advance His Kingdom on earth!”

 REV. JOYCE DORCH, ASSISTANT TO THE PASTOR

 MINISTER ELBERT CLINTON

 ALLEN METROPOLITAN C.M.E.
 CHURCH